regexyl/notes/How `AnimatePresence` in framer-motion works.md

 	2. `presentChildren`: basically either (1) `childrenToRender`, which is also `filteredChildren`, or (2) a *filtered* `filteredChildren` (i.e. a filter layer on top of `filteredChildren`) that only includes *visible* children
 5. `exitingChildren`
 6. What is `PresenceChild`?
+	1. Wraps each child in its own
+7.

 ### Framer motion internals